idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/index.md

 # Tutorial 3: Code Verification id=tutorial-03

-In this tutorial the use of analytically solutions and the [!ac](MMS) are presented for use as code verification methods.
+In this tutorial the use of analytical solutions and the [!ac](MMS) are presented for use as code verification methods.

 ## Tutorial Contents id=contents